bianrui0315/ccr_Anycast/README.md

 - `traceroute_prefix_asn_pyasn.txt`: ASN paths from RIPE Atlas experiments
 - `path collection`: path collection results from RIPE Atlas traceroute experiments

+The BGP snapshot we used is the BGP data from RouteViews and RIPE RIS from June 1st 00:00 UTC to June 1st 23:59 UTC.
 Due to limit of size, we didn't include large files like BGP data, which can be downloaded from RouteView/RIPE NCC, or retrieved from CAIDA's [BGPStream](https://bgpstream.caida.org/).
 If you need those files to reproduce your results, we have included the method in our paper and feel free to contact us by email (bianrui@udel.edu).